JoshuvaGeorge03/my-learning-of-datastructures/README.md

 BST invariant - left subtree has smaller elements then the value of the current node. and right subtree has larger elements than the current node.

-We need to put comparable data inside of binary search tree to maintain the BST invariant.z
+We need to put comparable data inside of binary search tree to maintain the BST invariant.
+Any data that cn be comparable can be put inside of BST.

 **Binary search Tree Traversal**